Valerie Nainima

-Valerie Nainima (born June 29, 1986) is a Fijian former basketball player and current assistant head coach for Michigan.
+Valerie Nainima (born June 29, 1986) is a Fijian former basketball player and current assistant head coach for Providence.
 She is also a member of Fiji women's national basketball team.

 Playing career

 Nainima began her college basketball career at LIU.
 During her freshman season she averaged 17.8 points, 4.1 rebounds, 2.3 assists and 1.4 steals game.
 Her 17.8 points per game was the highest scoring average of any freshman in the nation.
 She also ranked second in the conference in three-point percentage (.420) and third in both three-pointers made (2.07 per game) and free-throw percentage (.853).
 Following an outstanding season, she became the first player in the Northeast Conference history to win both Rookie of the Year and Player of the Year in the same season.
 She was also named to the NEC First Team All-Conference and NEC All-Rookie Team.
 She won 10 NEC Rookie of the Week awards, setting the NEC record for the most rookie of the week honors in a season.
 During her sophomore season she averaged 20.4 points per game.
 She became the fastest player in LIU history to reach 1,000 career points, reaching the milestone in 53 games.

 When LIU head coach Stephanie Gaitley left to become the head coach at Monmouth, Nainima transferred to South Carolina.
 After sitting out a year as a transfer, Nainima made an immediate impact during her junior year with the Gamecocks and averaged 17.3 points per game, which ranked fifth in the Southeastern Conference and she was subsequently named to the All-SEC Second Team.
 On August 6, 2010, she underwent surgery to repair an ACL injury in her right knee.
 She began practicing with the team in December, four months after surgery.
 She made her season debut for the Gamecocks on December 12, 2010, where she recorded eight points, three assists and two steals in 12 minutes.
 She was subsequently named the AgSouth Athlete of the Week.
 She finished her career as one of the program's most prolific three-point shooters, ranking eighth with 115 career triples, and fourth in percentage (.338).

 Following her collegiate career, Nainima played professionally overseas with New Basket Oberhausen in Germany for three seasons.